+31 (0) 570 74 54 30 info@v-tron.eu

 Objective of yDrive

-Conventional road transport can in practice save up to 20 per cent fuel if it starts using electric-powered semi-trailers.
+Conventional road transport can save up to 20 per cent in fuel in practice if it starts using semi-trailers with electric drive.

-Under the name yDrive, the parties aim to develop a drive technology to further reduce consumption and contribute to reducing CO2 and harmful emissions.
+Under the name yDrive, the parties intend to develop a drive technology to further reduce fuel consumption and contribute to reducing CO2 and harmful emissions.

-Road freight transport is in a transition to zero emission transport.
-For this, the trucking industry is fully committed to electrification of the fleet.
-This is of great importance to ensure that emissions are reduced and climate targets are met.
+Road freight transport is undergoing a transition to zero-emission transport.
+To this end, the truck industry is fully committed to electrifying its fleet.
+This is essential to ensure that emissions are reduced and climate targets are met.

-In addition to the electrification of trucks, we are also looking at how conventional road transport with a diesel truck can operate even more cleanly and economically.
-This is essential in the transition period.
+In addition to electrifying lorries, consideration is also being given to how conventional road transport using diesel lorries can operate in an even cleaner and more economical manner.
+This is essential during the transition period.

-The yDrive project is aimed at electrifying a conventional semi-trailer.
+The yDrive project focuses on electrifying a conventional semi-trailer.

-This technology creates a hybrid combination where, during deceleration and downhill driving, braking energy is regenerated and stored in a battery pack of the trailer.
+This technology creates a hybrid combination whereby braking energy is regenerated during deceleration and downhill driving and stored in a battery in the semi-trailer.

-During acceleration, energy from the battery is used to power the semi-trailer.
-This supports the truck to get out of its place and therefore consumes less fuel.
-This allows the truck to be equipped with a smaller engine. yDrive can also serve as a ‘range extender’ for BEV or FCEV trucks.
+During acceleration, energy from the battery is used to power the trailer.
+This assists the lorry in getting moving and reduces fuel consumption.
+As a result, the lorry can be equipped with a smaller engine. yDrive can also serve as a range extender for BEV or FCEV lorries.

 Contact V-tron: